Xicks/DataStream_DataSets/README.md

 * SynEDC
 * KDD99Cup

 More information about the data sets can be found on their respective folders.
+The files exceed GitHub's file size limit capacit.
+To download them use Git Large File Storage (https://git-lfs.github.com/).

 Feel free to use any of the data sets.